 2. Bedtime Reading Time

-Reading at bedtime is certainly a bonding experience and makes reading a fun activity rather than a tedious one.
-Also, this is a great way to establish a bedtime routine and other activities leading up to bedtime.
+Reading at bedtime is certainly a fantastic bonding experience and makes reading a fun activity rather than a tedious one.
+Grabbing a bedtime book to read before your kiddies hit the hay is a great way to establish a bedtime routine and get them ready for a restful and restorative sleep.

 3. Nap Time Routine